hkhan701/IntelliCards/ARCHITECTURE.md

 - FlashcardManager: Manages insertion of new cards into persistence data, and retrieval of stored cards to display.
 - FlashcardSetManager: Manages insertion of new sets into persistence, insertion of individual cards into sets, and retrieval of sets to display.
+- NotificationManager: Manages creation of notifications and display them on set day and time.
 - ReportCalculator: Gathers the "all time" statistics of the total tests for a particular flashcard set.
 - TempTestResult: Temporarily stores the test results of one test session.
 - UserManager: Manages insertion of new accounts into persistence data, and retrieval of existing accounts.